nihatbyram/web-portal-task/README.md

 ## Changelog
 28.11.2023

 In this version, some folders have been reorganized.

-Improvements have been made to the Tasks tab frontend You can now see the total number of tasks.
+Improvements have been made to the Tasks tab frontend.

+You can now see the total number of tasks.

 A warning message "Color not assigned" has been added to tasks without color assignment.